Ricardogll/Audio-Research/docs/readme.md

 *img 6.1

-[this is what it should look like.]() The first sound is related to the enemy on the left side of the screen, while the second is related to the enemy on the right.
+[this is what it should look like.](https://youtu.be/UBMnkvXZGj0) The first sound is related to the enemy on the left side of the screen, while the second is related to the enemy on the right.

+## What's next?

+If you really are interested into this, I encourage you to test for yourself [OpenAL](https://www.openal.org/) and have a little fun with it.
+It is a tool created specifically to work with 3D audio so it will multiply the level we were able to reach today.

+Thank you for your time and hope you were able to learn something from this guide.
+Until next time!